scottalmond/EscapeRoom/resources/DESIGN.md

 Sliding a texture along the inside of an EnvironmentSphere appears very similar to a polar image projection.
 However, using two methods (one with, and one without, Open Computer Vision 2 in Python 3) to polar project a sizable image, the frame rate did not exceed 5 FPS.

 The only other option appears to be to use a looping pre-rendered background video, and reposition it on the screen in response to player motions to simulate changes in the direction of view.
-Using this technique improved the frame rate to the point the foreground object rending was the limiting factor (~25 FPS).
+Using this technique improved the frame rate to the point the foreground object rending was the limiting factor (~25 FPS), so this will be method employed in this project.

 - Implementation [TIER 3] [Software]: The background will consist of a ~60 second looping video.
 This video will depict a hyperspace effect emanating from the center to simulate motion of the pod moving foward.
 	- In a 10 minute average play through, the background video will loop 10 times

-- Implementation [TIER 3] [Software]: The Background will be built up using the following steps in pre-production:
+- Implementation [TIER 3] [Software]: The background video will be built up using the following steps in pre-production:
-	- Generating a large rectangular hyperspace background that tessellates with itself
+	- Generating a large rectangular hyperspace background "mural" that tessellates with itself
 	- Polar projecting the image such that the focal point is in the middle of the canvas
 	- Creating video frames by sliding the image offset in the polar projection
 	- Stiching the frames together produces a video with a moving star field moving from the center of the canvas to the edges